-- 8.1 This section covers the activities and timescales for the creation, submission to The Committee Authority and publication of the ISS by the ISE. - 8.1.1 The ISE must provide a Draft ISS, including the methodology, to the Joint Office for presentation and publication no later than [see timetable] each year.
-This date can be amended by the ISE as appropriate and agreed with the Committee via a consultation. - 8.1.2 The Draft ISS and presentation must detail: - (a) How the ISE has adhered to the Generic Terms of Reference and to any other relevant provisions within its contract; - (b) The methodology used by the ISE, and why such a process was suitable; and - (c) The data has been collated so far for such use, and the methods to be used for acquiring any further data. - 8.1.3 Once published, any representations made in relation to the draft IS must be received ISE within [218] calendar days. - 8.1.4 The ISE will consider any submissions made, and will provide feedback for discussion at the meeting, which is to be held as soon as possible after the [see timetable].
+8.1 This section covers the activities and timescales for the creation, submission to The Authority and publication of the ISS by the ISE.

+8.1.1 The ISE must provide a Draft ISS, including the methodology, to the Joint Office for presentation and publication no later than the date specified in the timetable (section 10) each year.
+This date can be amended by the ISE as appropriate and agreed with the ISE Sub-Committee via a consultation.

+8.1.2 The Draft ISS and presentation must detail:

+(a) How the ISE has adhered to the Generic Terms of Reference and to any other relevant provisions within its contract;

+(b) The methodology used by the ISE, and why such a process was suitable; and

+(c) The data has been collated so far for such use, and the methods to be used for acquiring any further data.

+- 8.1.3 Once published, any representations made in relation to the draft ISS must be received ISE within [21] calendar days. - 8.1.4 The ISE will consider any submissions made, and will provide feedback for discussion at the meeting, which is to be held as soon as possible after the date specified in the timetable (section 10) - 8.1.5 The ISE will review the ISS considering any comments and will adjust the ISS where it believes appropriate. - 8.1.6 The Draft ISS, as revised by the ISE in accordance with 7.1.4, will be republished by the date specified in the timetable (section 10) on the Joint Office of Gas Transporters website.
-Commented [DM7]: this is captured above

-- 8.1.5 The ISE will review the ISSM in light of any comments (received in 7.1.3 & 7.1.4), and will adjust the ISSM where it believes appropriate. - 8.1.6 The Draft ISSM document, as revised by the ISE in accordance with 7.1.4, will be republished by the [see timetable] on the Joint Office of Gas Transporters website. - 8.1.7 The ISE will arrange a meeting to discuss the Draft IS \underline{SM} (as revised), along with any changes made, to be held as soon as possible after the Draft SLM{τ} . - 8.1.8 Once the Draft ISM (as revised) document has been published, the Gas Transporters and Shippers will organise a meeting with The Committee and the ISE for approval of the final document before the see timetable.
-The Committee shall approve the Draft ISM, in the form presented by the ISE, unless they unanimously agree changes to any part of the document.
-Any changes directed by The Committee in this fashion will be implemented by the ISE immediately.
-The approved Where in the opinion of the ISE no material issues have been raised, the Draft ISSM will be treated as the Final ISSM. - 8.1.9 the Final ISSM will issued to Gas Transporters, Shippers, the UNCC, and the Authority for consideration on whether it is more accurate that the SLM by [see timetable]. <a href="https://linear.org/line - 8.2.10 For avoidance of doubt, Tthe AUGE may wish to consider the outputs of the ISE.
+8.1.7 The ISE will arrange an ISE Sub-Commitee meeting to discuss the Draft ISS (as revised), along with any changes made, to be held as soon as possible after the Draft SLM.

+- 8.1.8 Where in the opinion of the ISE no material issues have been raised, the Draft ISS will be treated as the Final ISS. - 8.1.9 the Final ISS will be issued to the Authority for consideration on whether it is more accurate that the SLM by the date specified in the timetable (section 10).
+It shall also be provided to the Joint Office for publication on its website. - 8.2 For avoidance of doubt, the AUGE may wish to consider the outputs of the ISE.
 This is not to say that the scope of the AUGE or ISE should be fettered in any way any determination of what constitutes a contributor to the ISC or UIG should be the purview of the respective roles.